exporo/sls-laravel-boilerplate/README.md

 ## Requirements
 <a name="requirements"/>

-lorem ipsum
+* Node.js 6.x or later
+* PHP 7.2 or later
+* An AWS Account

 ## Installation
 <a name="installation"/>

-- create a aws web console > ec2 > keypair with the name exporo-slsl-laravel
+* Create a  keypair with the name *exporo-slsl-laravel* in your AWS account.
+(AWS Web Console > EC2 > KEYPAIR)

 ```console
 exporo_sls:~$ aws configure